SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 `% cmake ../`           # cmake generates lots of output
 `% make`                # to build the programs

-# Additional build options -- Compiler Optimization Level

-By default, the CMakeLists.txt will do a "Release" build, which means there will be full compiler optimizations.

-There are two methods for modifying the compiler optimization level.

-Option 1 (best approach): set the CMAKE_CXX_FLAGS_RELEASE environment variable then run cmake

-For full optimization:
- bash users:
- % export CMAKE_CXX_FLAGS_RELEASE="-O3"
- csh users:
- % setenv CMAKE_CXX_FLAGS_RELEASE "-O3"

-For no optimization:
- bash users:
- % export CMAKE_CXX_FLAGS_RELEASE="-O0"
- csh users:
- % setenv CMAKE_CXX_FLAGS_RELEASE "-O0"

- Then, after setting the CMAKE_CXX_FLAGS_RELEASE environment variable, clean your build directory, and rerun cmake and then make.

-Option 2 (works but not preferred): uncomment one of the following two lines then run/rerun cmake:

-For -O3: full optimization
-   set(CMAKE_CXX_FLAGS_RELEASE "${CMAKE_CXX_FLAGS_RELEASE} -O3")
-For -O0: no optimization in gcc/g++
-   set(CMAKE_CXX_FLAGS_RELEASE "${CMAKE_CXX_FLAGS_RELEASE} -O0")

-After modifying CMakeLists.txt, clean your build directory, and rerun cmake and then make.

 # Adding your code